CEI-lab/ece3400-2017/docs/lab1.md

 #### Assemble and Run Your Robot

 Whoever finishes first should start assembling the robot.
-For this you will need a chassis, screws, a 9V battery with clip, ball bearings, and an allen key.
+For this you will need a chassis, screws, a 9V battery with clip (to power the Arduino), ball bearings, and an allen key.
 Examine all of your parts, and make sure you understand the purpose of each - make the TAs aware immediately if anything is missing.
 Once the robot is assembled complete with two servos and a ball bearing, hook it up to an Arduino and make it perform a short autonomous task.
 E.g. make it drive in figure eights, or a square or similar; remember to record videos for the website!

 ***